corgras/Readmore.js/README.md

 * `.cs_readmore-btn-wrapper` Applied to the container of the button that manages the «Read More» or «Close» actions.
 Serves as a wrapper for the button.
 * `.cs_readmore-btn` Assigned to the button that allows the user to expand or collapse the content.
 Manages the styles of the button itself.
 * `.cs_readmore-animation` Used if the CSS animation mode `animationMode: 'css'` is enabled.
 Added to create animations through CSS.
+* `.cs_readmore-expanded` Added to the content element when it is fully expanded (used in `animationMode: 'css'`).

-* `data-readmore-btn-toggle'` Applied to the «Read More» or «Close» button.
+* `data-readmore-btn-toggle` Applied to the «Read More» or «Close» button.
 Used to track the button's state.
 The attribute stores the button state: `collapsed` — the button is in the collapsed state; `expanded` — the button is in the expanded state.
 * `data-readmore-block-toggle` Applied to the element containing the content.
 Helps track the current state of the content (collapsed or expanded).
 The attribute manages the content block's state: `collapsed` — the block is collapsed. `expanded` — the block is expanded.
 <br>